Durowoju/My-Fourth-Artifact-Human-Biases/README.md

 These strategies reflect how ethical leadership in AI goes beyond technical ability—it requires empathy, clarity, and accountability.

 ---
+## Process

+- I began with a course assignment prompt asking me to craft a personal value statement on human bias in my field.
+- I reflected on my experiences in technology, data, and leadership roles to identify where bias most often appears.
+- I drafted and refined my personal value statement, focusing on awareness, fairness, and communication.
+- I then outlined practical leadership strategies for managing bias in teams, data workflows, and AI projects.
+- Finally, I connected this reflection to my long-term identity as an AI/ML leader and added it to my portfolio as Artifact 4.

+---

 ## 🧠 Skills Demonstrated